CMU-Heinz-95702/Project-1/readme.md

 Because Task 1 is fairly simple, you do not have to use MVC for it.
 Do the simplest thing possible (however, feel free to use MVC if you'd like).

-Be sure to create screen shots of your working application and submit them as described in the Submission section at the end of this document.

 # Task 2
 # Use the IntelliJ Project Name: Project1Task2